Energy Efficiency Policy: How It Happens, Why It’s Important

 As a dazzling array of new technologies enter the world we live in at warp-speed, the question of security raises concerns at the individual, organizational and infrastructure levels.
 In this session, we will examine critical new technologies from 5G to LTE, Google to Alexa, and learn about the work that utilities, regulators, and tech companies are doing to prevent serious security threats.

 For the third year in a row, SEEA will present the results of its annual Southeast Energy Efficiency Policy Survey.
 This year, the session will include interactive elements that allow participants to ask questions and share their own policy priorities in real time.
-A pane of the region’s top policy makers will also provide their perspectives on the survey results and session discussions.
+A panel of the region’s top policy makers will also provide their perspectives on the survey results and session discussions.

 Homes, cars, people, infrastructure, and more!
 Everyone and everything is getting connected.
 But what does this evolving world of interconnected IoT solutions mean for our power grid infrastructure, and for the evolving energy and transportation sectors?
 In this session, we will explore the grid implications of wide-scale connectivity–from security to capacity, priority to distributed energy resources.